A human NGS data processing solution.

-The scope of this OMICS MASTER solution is restricted to human genomics research (disease causing gene discovery in whole human genome or exome) or diagnosis (panel sequencing), although it could be extended in the future to other usages.
+The scope of this OMICS MASTER solution is restricted to human genomics research (disease causing gene discovery in the whole human genome or exome) or diagnosis (panel sequencing), although it could be extended to other usages in the future.

 Figure 1.
 OMICS MASTER solution overview.
 Data is produced in the external labs and comes to IT4I (represented by the blue dashed line).
 The data pre-processor converts raw data into a list of variants and annotations for each sequenced patient.
 These lists files together with primary and secondary (alignment) data files are stored in IT4I sequence DB and uploaded to the discovery (candidate prioritization) or diagnostic component where they can be analyzed directly by the user that produced them, depending of the experimental design carried out.

 Typical genomics pipelines are composed by several components that need to be launched manually.
 The advantage of OMICS MASTER pipeline is that all these components are invoked sequentially in an automated way.